Workspace Runbook

 grepoperations.grepreads the file into memory before scanning.
 ThemaxGrepFileSizeMbknob (default 10 MB) skips files larger than the limit;skippedPathsis returned so the LLM knows.
 If the LLM keeps raising the cap to scan 500 MB log files, push back at the agent design layer. - Eviction storms.
 A flood of

 WorkspaceEvictedErrorevents causeswithEvictionRetryto repeatedly re-resolve workspaces, churning open state.
-Check theworkspace tool: eviction retry exhaustedlog line for repeat occurrences. maxConcurrentOpens.
-If an agent declares many workspaces and runsworkspaceOpenStrategy: 'eager', the registry'sopenAll()fires N concurrent opens simultaneously.
-Each open allocates state; N too high can exhaust the heap before any open completes.
+Check theworkspace tool: eviction retry exhaustedlog line for repeat occurrences. maxGlobalConcurrentOpens.
+When many sessions share a single provider instance, simultaneous opens can fire concurrently against the same upstream binding.
+Each open allocates state; an unbounded count can exhaust the heap or the binding'smax_instancesbefore any open completes.
+Set the provider-levelmaxGlobalConcurrentOpensto bound this.
+(With one workspace per agent, the per-sessionmaxConcurrentOpensis effectively a single-open guard.)

 Mitigations.